-15 Fast Weight Loss Tips to Stay Motivated
+15 Quick Weight Loss & Motivation Tips

 When it comes to weight loss, we tend to want it fast.
 Since healthy weight loss takes effort and a little patience on your end, it may be easy to lose the line of sight and become unmotivated.
 But with these 15 tips, ignite and sustain your weight loss motivation!

 How to Get Motivated to Lose Weight

 1. Give Personal Pep Talks

 According to Merriam Webster, a pep talk is "a usually brief, intense, and emotional talk designed to influence or encourage an audience."
 At any hour of the day, give yourself a personal pep talk for quick motivation, along with incorporating change talk.
 Change talk is making statements about commitment to behavioral changes, the reasons behind them, and the steps you will take or are taking to reach your goals.
 Ultimately, start talking openly and positively about your weight loss, along with the steps taken to meet personal goals.

 Set rewards for yourself, as doing so can keep you motivated throughout the process.
 After designating and meeting goals, self-gift that pair of tennis shoes you have been eyeballing, a massage to relax, or anything else you have been eager to do or buy.

 While taking those "before" pictures may be dreadful at the start of your weight loss journey, they can be valuable in tracking all the progress you have made and motivating you to keep going.
 Even beyond physical appearance, document your mood, emotions, and energy levels.